 - CBU grads have achieved high success rates on the NCLEX exam.
 Successfully passing the NCLEX exam leads to a Registered Nurse designation.

 - CBU is focused on getting highly qualified graduates into the workforce quickly.
 CBU’s Nursing program can be completed in three years (eight semesters) and students with previous university experience can condense the program into two years (six semesters).
-Learn more about the program options in Degree Details or talk to an Enrolment Services Professional to see what option is best for you.
+Learn more about the program options by speaking with an Enrolment Services Professional to see what option is best for you.

 - Our small classes and experienced Faculty and Nurse Practice Educators work together to foster a learner-centered environment, instilling values of critical inquiry, reflective practice and life-long learning.
 We develop and advance nursing knowledge, while working proactively to advocate for and work toward eliminating social inequities.

 - The rich blend of Nursing Practice placements (Hospitals, Community, Long Term Care) within the Nova Scotia Health Authority Eastern Zone provide the hands-on experience nursing students need to succeed.
 CBC’s Information Morning speaks with Tanas Sylliboy of Eskasoni First Nation, who shares his experience with the CBU Nursing program.

 - Get hands-on experience and an international perspective like the 2017 BScN fourth year Nursing Students, who traveled to Cape to Quito, Ecuador for a two week adventure to provide nursing care and learn from the local community.
 Read about their exciting experience here!